Founded December 2017

 Founder and CEO, Inspiro Medical Ltd., acquired by Opko Health Inc.; 15+ years’ medical device and orthopedic implant development; BSc, mechanical engineering, Ben-Gurion University of the Negev

-Osteoporosis leads to 1.5 million fractures each year in the United States of which about 750,000 are collapsed vertebra or VCFs.
+Osteoporosis leads to 1.5 million fractures each year in the United States of which about 750,000 are collapsed vertebra or vertebral compression fractures (VCFs).
 Surgical intervention may be required when bed rest and medical treatment fail to reduce pain.

-Unfortunately, in up to 52% of procedures, there is risk of cement leakage into the spinal canal, blood stream and disc space causing possible paraplegia, embolisms and vertebral fractures (Journal of Medical Case Reports, Feb 2016).
+In the United States, more than 100,000 VCFs are treated with vertebroplasty and kyphoplasty.
+Unfortunately, in up to 52% of procedures, there is risk of cement leakage into the spinal canal, bloodstream, and disc space causing possible paraplegia, embolisms, and vertebral fractures (Journal of Medical Case Reports, Feb 2016).

 In addition, the curing process (the time it takes for cement to set and harden) is extremely time sensitive.
 Physicians have about 5-10 minutes to complete the process of mixing the cement and accurately injecting it into the fractured vertebra before the mixture begins to harden.